 At the first sign of a cough or cold, get immediate advice from a pharmacist before it gets worse.
 Pharmacists are expert healthcare professionals who can give advice and recommend treatments for minor health conditions such as coughs, colds, sore throats and childhood fever.
 Find out more.

 Think about any medicines that you or your family may need during the winter months and make sure you have enough.
-Remember that some pharmacies and surgeries close over the holidays so make sure you pick up your prescriptions in advance.

 Food is a vital source of energy and keeps your body warm.
 Have hot meals and drinks regularly & stock up.
 For advice on how to eat well this winter, see our ‘balanced diet‘ page.